southleft/design-systems-mcp/README.md

    - Open `http://localhost:8787` in your browser
    - Try example queries like:
      - "What are design tokens?"
+     - "Where in the design systems handbook is Alicia SEDLOCK mentioned?"
+     - "What does the Design Systems Handbook say about Wraith, Gemini, and BackstopJS?"
      - "How do I implement a design system?"
-     - "What does the handbook say about Marvel and MailChimp?"

 ### Adding Content